 When Xiomara’s mother Elena, was 20 weeks pregnant, her ultrasound uncovered something that didn’t look right.
-Elena was referred to Children’s National Hospital to meet with Mary Donofrio, M.D., in the Prenatal Cardiology Program (formerly known as the Fetal Heart Program who flagged a few potential heart issues and continued to monitor Xiomara throughout the remainder of the pregnancy.
+Elena was referred to Children’s National Hospital to meet with Mary Donofrio, M.D., in the Prenatal Cardiology Program (formerly known as the Fetal Heart Program) who flagged a few potential heart issues and continued to monitor Xiomara throughout the remainder of the pregnancy.

 Late in the pregnancy, Xiomara stopped growing and her movements slowed down.
 After many discussions with the doctors and Elena’s midwives, a decision was made to induce labor at 39 weeks.
 Elena said the delivery was amazing, quick and easy.
 The day after she was born, Xiomara was transported to Children’s National for further monitoring of her heart and vitals.

 “It is always scary having your baby in an intensive care setting, but I’m so grateful that it was at Children’s National and that our family had many conversations with our care team prior to the birth,” Elena said.
 “We had discussed several possible scenarios, including immediate transfer and surgery.
 It helped immensely knowing that ahead of time and being prepared for that.”
 After a few days of monitoring, Xiomara’s care team and her family decided to move forward with heart surgery to repair an open hole in her aorta, known as Patent Ductus Arteriosus (PDA), a heart problem that can occur right after birth.